 Prague, Czechia - September 11 - 13, 2019

 The International Congress on Domestic Animal Breeding Genetics and Husbandry - 2019 (ICABGEH-19) congress is organized by the Agricultural Faculty of Ondokuz Mayıs University and hosted by Interhotel Ambassador Zlata Husa, Prague.
-ICABGEH-2019 is the third international event of meeting series with participation of very popular invited speakers Prof. Dr. Cathy DWYER (Scotland’s Rural College), Prof. Dr. Kaspar BIENEFELD (Humboldt University), Prof. Dr. Adem KAMALAK (Sutcu Imam University) and Prof. Dr. Muhammad KHALID (The Royal Veterinary College).
+ICABGEH-19 is the third international event of meeting series with the participation of very popular invited speakers Prof. Dr. Cathy DWYER (Scotland’s Rural College), Prof. Dr. Kaspar BIENEFELD (Humboldt University), Prof. Dr. Adem KAMALAK (Sutcu Imam University) and Prof. Dr. Muhammad KHALID (The Royal Veterinary College).
 This event has brought together leading researchers, engineers and scientists in the domain of interest from around the world.
 It also provides opportunities for the delegates to exchange new ideas and application experiences face to face, to establish business or research relations and to find global partners for future collaboration.

 Prof. Dr. Hasan ÖNDER,